After the diagnosis we are ready with a great deal of information, support, friendly contacts and signposting to other services where needed.

 Carers inside and outside the family, paid or unpaid, can get information and advice about living with GSD2.

-Living with Pompe disease means living with a whole network of people who know about Pompe disease.
-Likewise, just because someone has Pompe disease does not mean they, and other family or friends, do not have other conditions or concerns of their own.
+Living with Pompe means living with a whole network of people who know about Pompe.
+Likewise, just because someone has Pompe does not mean they, and other family or friends, do not have other conditions or concerns of their own.

 Planning for emergencies – using a Medic Alert and Message in a Bottle